 Are you considering flying when pregnant?
 Experts advise that after the 36th week of pregnancy, it’s considered unsafe to fly.
 And many airlines have strict rules in place in this regard.
 However, before then, there’s no reason why you can’t take a trip on an airplane.
 Of course, there are things to consider when you plan to be flying when pregnant – and in this blog we’ll cover 5 key pieces of advice for this exact situation!

 Being pregnant can be a rollercoaster – both physically and emotionally.
 You’ve heard stories from friends and family; you’ve read the books and the blogs; but ultimately, pregnancy is an experience that you won’t be able to predict.
-So, becuase flying when pregnant is not like “normal” travel – you need to prepare appropriately and arm yourself with knowledge before you do it!
+So, because flying when pregnant is not like “normal” travel – you need to prepare appropriately and arm yourself with knowledge before you do it!
 From the changes happening to your body, it’s important to check week by week pregnancy symptoms, to understanding the potential risks and precautions associated with air travel during pregnancy, being well-informed is key.

 disclosure: this is a partnered post